GLOBAL MARKETS-World stocks hit new high as Spain relief, tech rally boost European trading

 By Helen Reid

-LONDON, Oct 30 (Reuters) - A strong rally in the technology sector helped drive global stocks to a record high on Monday, while a recovery in Spanish markets supported European shares after an opinion poll smoothed investors’ concerns over Catalan secession.
+LONDON, Oct 30 (Reuters) - A strong rally in the technology sector helped drive global stocks to a record high on Monday, while a recovery in Spanish markets helped to lift European shares after an opinion poll smoothed investors’ concerns over Catalan secession.

 MSCI’s world equity index, which tracks shares in 47 countries, rose 0.2 percent to its highest ever level.
 The index has surged 17.7 percent so far in 2017, and is on track for its best annual showing since 2013.